 - Label your new column.

-How to Separate Names Using Flash Fill
+How to Separate Names in Excel with Flash Fill Feature

 Another easy way to separate cell contents is with flash fill.
-I did a previous tutorial on using Flash Fill in Excel, so I won’t go into depth here.
+I did a previous tutorial on using Flash Fill in Excel so I won’t go into depth here.
 It offers easy parsing steps where you have consistency.
 This solution doesn’t require formulas or delimiter options but pattern matching.

 As you’ve probably guessed, it will get tripped up on suffixes.
 Sorry, Jr.

-Outlier Middle Names & Initials
+Handling Middle Names or Initials

 Searching LEFT for the First Name